ychding11/ychding11.github.io/_posts/2015-03-12-Linux-Debug-summary.md

 ---
 layout: post
-title: "Linux Debug Summary"
+title: "Debug Summary"
 date: 2015-03-12
 ---

-## core dump
+## Core Dump

 - Check core dump state. using command to check default core file size. `ulimit -c` command is to query the default size of dumped core file size.
 0 means core dump is currently not enabled.
 You must enble core dump functionaliy first.
 - Enable core dump. set default core file size to unlimited using command.Note that the setting is active only in current terminal.